 Step 5: The University’s Case Reporting page is updated.
 The page indicates the number of cases on campus within the last 14 days and is meant to provide transparency.

-If proper COVID-19 protocols were followed – including practising physical distancing, wearing a face covering and following good hand hygiene and cleaning practices – the risk of transmission is considered low and Public Health will advise those who have interacted with the individual to monitor for symptoms.
+If proper COVID-19 protocols were followed – including practising physical distancing, wearing a mask and following good hand hygiene and cleaning practices – the risk of transmission is considered low and Public Health will advise those who have interacted with the individual to monitor for symptoms.
 Testing is usually required for close contacts only if protocols were not followed.
 Such direction will be provided if and when Public Health performs contact tracing.

 Learning that an employee has tested positive for COVID-19 can be stressful.
 Members of your team will react in different ways when they hear the news.
 Remember to be respectful and patient; everyone has their own way of processing this kind of information and may have other personal considerations to address.